GustonMari/ft_matrix/README.md

 - [ ] need to change the `__str__` of the matrix
 - [ ] make the functions in "Code constraints" ?
 - [ ] make a function called "from" ? ex00
+- [ ] for "dot function" should i change self or just return the result ?